MangoDynamics/MangoDynamics/README.md

 Hi! this is the Mango Dynamics repository for anything that you want change and help!
 Some of these repositorys are ones you can't edit.
-Because these are important repositorys that we need for some projects.
+Because, these are important repositorys that we need for some projects.
 But, you can give bug reports and anything else.